DailyGrowthWisdom

 Common Speaking Mistakes

-Small grammar mistakes that quietly hurt your spoken English — and the simple way to fix each one.
+10 common speaking mistakes that quietly hurt your English — and the simple fix for each one.
+Spot them in your own speech and start correcting them from today onwards.

 Published May 11, 20263 min read